Honey, I Shrunk the Kids poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Honey, I Shrunk the Kids against these established plot points, we can identify how Joe Johnston utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Honey, I Shrunk the Kids within the adventure genre.

 Joe Johnston's Structural Approach